 Keeping Kubernetes pods healthy

 Keeping Kubernetes pods healthy is critical for maintaining uptime and ensuring smooth operation of your containerized workloads.
 Kubernetes uses readiness and liveness probes to monitor the health of pods.
 A liveness probe checks if a container inside a pod is still running, while a readiness probe checks if it's ready to accept traffic.
-If a container fails a liveness probe, Kubernetes can automatically restart the pod to recover it — no human intervention required.
+If a container fails a liveness probe, Kubernetes can automatically restart the the container to recover it — no human intervention required.

-to see detailed health information.
-If you're trying to figure out what's going wrong, kubectl logs [pod-name]
+For manual inspection, you can use kubectl get pods or kubectl describe pod [pod-name] to see detailed health information.
+If you're trying to figure out what's going wrong, kubectl logs [pod-name] is your best friend.

 And if a pod enters a crash loop or becomes unresponsive, sometimes the fastest path to resolution is to kubectl delete a pod and let the controller spin up a replacement.
 Kubernetes makes sure that healthy replicas replace failed pods seamlessly, helping you stay resilient even in dynamic, large-scale environments.